bio-phys/hierarchical-chain-growth/README.md

 We have used replica-exchange molecular dynamics simulations to extensively sample conformations for each fragments.

+### Refine fragment ensembles with experimental data

+In Ref [2] we show how to refine fragment ensembles with experimental data.
+The refined fragment ensembles can be used for chain growth in an importance sampling framework.
+The BioEn package can be used to refine fragment ensembles.

 ### Run chain growth
 The files "run_hcg.py" and "run_rhcg.py" show how to run HCG or RHCG for a truncated tau K18.
 These are simple Python scripts that can be executed on the command line or submitted to a HPC cluster.
-Comments in "hcg_fct.py" provide a more detailed explanation to different parameters that one can set for running chain growth and we refer to Ref 1 for more detailled discussions.
+Comments in "hcg_fct.py" provide a explanation to different parameters that one can set for running chain growth and we refer to Ref 1 for more detailled discussions.

 ## References